image

 How the Board Operates

 The Board has a yearly forward planner of meeting dates and agendas, which allow sufficient time for both routine and non-routine matters to be considered throughout the year.
 The Chair of the Board sets the agendas for upcoming meetings with the Company Secretary.
 Board and Committee papers and reports are required to be clear and concise, with any feedback on their content provided to authors by the Company Secretary.
-They are circulated via a secure Board portal, sufficiently in advance of meetings to ensure that Directors have sufficient time to review them.
-The authors of Board papers and reports are sometimes invited to join Board discussions, to enable Directors to gain a deeper understanding of the information provided and to hear from those directly responsible.
-Minutes and matters arising from meetings are produced by the Company Secretary after the meetings.
+They are circulated via a secure Board portal, in advance of meetings to ensure that Directors have time to review them.

-Main activities during 2021
+Main activities during 2022

 • Review of Group’s strategic projects

-• Approval of 2020 financial results, 2021 interim financial results and dividend payments
+• Approval of 2021 financial results, 2022 interim financial results and dividend payments

 • Reviewing the Group Solvency Report